flaviocopes/vuehandbook/18-vue-filters/index.md

 Notice the syntax to apply a filter, which is `| filterName`.
 If you're familiar with Unix, that's the Unix pipe operator, which is used to pass the output of an operation as an input to the next one.

 The `filters` property of the component is an object.
-A single filter is a function that accepts a value, and returns another value.
+A single filter is a function that accepts a value and returns another value.

-The returned value is the one that's actually printed in the the Vue.js template.
+The returned value is the one that's actually printed in the Vue.js template.

-The filter of course has access to the component data and methods.
+The filter, of course, has access to the component data and methods.

 What's a good use case for filters?

-- transforming a string, for example capitalizing or making it lowercase
+- transforming a string, for example, capitalizing or making it lowercase
 - formatting a price

 Above you saw a simple example of a filter: `{{ name | fallback }}`.